 Almost every classified advertisement for employment nowadays notes that the candidates must have SAP skills or experience, one might even say SAP is taking over the world and you either need to get on the SAP train or get left behind!
 Many people see this demand as an opportunity to start a whole new career or at least enhance their current career with SAP Certification.

 Most people want to jump right in and hurry to get that certification and start making that “big money”, but some also don't realize that you really need to have the basic foundational skills of SAP to know how to use SAP before you start taking the specific career-related module training courses.
 We liken this to the need to know what the Internet is and how to use it before you can learn to use Chrome or Firefox or Edge, those browsers are useless to you if you don't know what to do with them.
-It is the same with SAP - if you just start with a course in SAP Finance but have no idea how to use the actual SAP software, your chances of successfully understanding and learning that finance module are not very high.
+It is the same with SAP - if you just start with a course in SAP Finance but have no idea how to use the actual SAP software, your chances of successfully understanding and learning that finance module is not very high.

 That is why we recommend a structured training path for all students based both on their current level of SAP skills and knowledge (so you know where to start your training) and your ultimate SAP career goals (so you know in what direction to take your training).

 Often times when we ask a prospective student looking for SAP training if they have any previous SAP experience or training, they disconnect from our chat or just don't respond to emails.
 That got us thinking, does that question make some people feel uncomfortable or intimidated?
 We are an SAP eLearning company, that is what we are here for, to teach everyone who wants to learn SAP, from the very beginner to the advanced specialized user.